 LISS (low-intensity steady state workout) is the opposite to HIIT, in that you release energy across a long period of time – but can still really burn away the calories.
 This isn’t to say that LISS is better than HIIT but using the two in conjunction is a great way to burn some fat.
 As I mentioned earlier, I am definitely no expert in this – but you can read about it here in more detail.
 I discovered that enjoying a 2-hour walk and chat with Dave could be just as effective as an intense 30-minute workout session – and I didn’t feel guilty for enjoying a glass of vino afterwards.

 Eating well alongside this exercise is key, so if you’re wanting to shift the pounds, unfortunately, doing these weekend hikes alone and then still eating junk all around the clock won’t be too successful.
 Clean eating isn’t just salads, it’s about experimenting with new foods and seeing what new creations you can make.
-In another post, I’m going to tell you all about my food swaps, my ‘fakeaways’ and new things that I’ve been trying out so watch this space.
+In another post, I’m going to tell you all about my food swaps, my ‘fakeaways’ and new things that I’ve been trying out such as my healthy breakfast bars and my under 400 calories go-to meal, so watch this space.
 Don’t get me wrong, I’m human, and I still cave into a pizza or Mcdonalds now and again – but the odd treat alongside better eating and exercise really is making the world of difference.
 I’ve also been tracking all of my eating habits in my Lose It! app, so that I can enter how many calories I’m consuming and burning.
 This encourages me to work harder as the more I burn that day, the more I can eat!
+As it stands (20th March 2018), I’ve currently lost a stone in 2 months – without starving myself or having to exercise every single day.

 The proof is in the pudding!